franserr2288/city-watch-dog/README.md

 ## 🙌 Author & Intent

-Built by Francisco Serrano to demonstrate real-world engineering practices, clean architecture, and a passion for civic technology.
+Built by Francisco Serrano to demonstrate real-world engineering practices grounded in production experience, with a focus on clean architecture, civic impact, and system sustainability.
-This project blends **data, community insight, and modern infrastructure** into a scalable, responsible tool